marsbard/bashconf/README.md

 You have access to the colours `${GREEN}`, `${BLUE}`, etc. as well as the other vars and methods from bashconf.sh.

+If you want to add some preamble text to be displayed just once before the menu is shown, you can do so here.
+[Example](https://github.com/marsbard/bashconf/blob/master/examples/httpd-conf-frag_pre.sh)

 * `$BANNER` - override this to change the header from the default.
 * `$PROMPT` - the prompt which is displayed at the bottom of the parameters list
 * `$INSTALL_LETTER` - if you have no install phase, hence no `${CONF}_install.sh` file, you can set this empty.
 Otherwise if your install option does not begin with 'I' you might want to change this.
 Default is `I`.